onaclov2000/webdvr/README.md

 4. Ensure Naming makes sense for all that is recorded. <-- I *think* this one is sufficient I am using a package for naming to local file structures.
 5. Upgrade to using HDHomerun nodejs package (currently using shell script with hdhomerun_config installed).
-6. Store off recording history (for failure conditions).
+6. Store off recording history (for failure conditions). <-- This is the jobs queue
 7. Implement Record Now (and start recording if no conflicts exist, rather than in the past).
-8. Enable Complete Series recording.
+8. Enable Complete Series recording. <-- This may be done by the "recurring" record.
 9. Enable New episodes recording I'm thinking program ID lookup based, should we use tvguide, or another service?
 10. Replace boring text with pictures (a la netflix style).
 11. Combine config.js and angularjs's firebase reference into one file, so you copy/paste the same file in two places.
 12. Figure out "newness" of episode, I *think* AiringAttrib 44 means new, but there are others (I'm certain of that), not sure how to tell.
-13. For the Web Site, display a footer that you can click on that will slide up and show all recordings, while closed it'll show the closest upcoming recording though.
+13. For the Web Site, display a footer that you can click on that will slide up and show all recordings, while closed it'll show the closest upcoming recording though. <-- Kinda made a dropdown, it's not great but it's there
 14. Remove duplicate id's from tvguide.show() function return.
-Right now I see a lot of dupes
+Right now I see a lot of dupes <-- filter functions
-15. Calculate size remaining, if size remaining and scheduled overlap then send email possibly (using sendgrid?)
+15. Calculate size remaining, <-- Done I think
+16. If size remaining and scheduled overlap then send email possibly (using sendgrid?)
-16. Figure out commercial skipping (perhaps this would be useful)
+17. Figure out commercial skipping (perhaps this would be useful)

 https://github.com/MythTV/mythtv/tree/master/mythtv/programs/mythcommflag